+Billy Jack Ivey, Rte.
+2, Sentinel, Okla.-The singing school closed at S. 4th in Waco, Texas on March 26th.
+Everyone that attended seemed to enjoy and also learn during this session.
+I was with my home congregation on March 27, also April 3rd.
+I attended the opening night of Uelson Nichol's meeting at Sulphur on April 8th and then over the week end with the faithful brethren in Ardmore, Okla.
+I enjoyed being with the fine brethren at Ardmore once again.
+At present I am with Bro.
+Gay in a singing school in Wichita Falls, Texas.
+I am certainly enjoying the school and the association with Bro.
+Gay.
+Let us be up and working daily for the harvest is ripe.
 James Vannay, Rte.
 1, Box 207H, Seaside, Calif., April 11.-Brethren James R. Stewart and John L. Reynolds closed a mission meeting last month at Alisal, near Salinas, with two baptized and seven confessions of faults.
 We worship in a tent at 105 East Alisal, and 13 meet regularly with us for worship.
 Brethren A. J. Mason, from Aromas, and a Bro.
 Johnson, from Grayton, have met with us since the meeting to do the teaching.
 Bro.
 Herman Stafford, from Greenfield, gave us a lesson last Lord's day.
-The Baptist have challenged for a debate, and if it materalizes, Bro.
+The Baptist have challenged for a debate; and if it materalizes, Bro.
 Chester King will defend the truth.

 J. H. Roberson (colored), Route 7, Butler, Pa., April 11.-Since my last report, I had the pleasure to give a lesson at the Methodist church in Butler, to a large crowd, from 2 Tim., chapter 4, on "Sound Doctrine."
 The people seemed astonished at the way I spoke, and they said they were glad to have me, as everything I said was in the Bible.
 I plan to return soon, the Lord willing.
 We should preach as Paul did (1 Cor.
 9:16; Gal.
 1:11; 1 Cor.
 11:1).
 Our home congregation is still on the "firing line."
-March 27, Brethren Byron Kramer and Wilson Burnell and families were with us for worship.
-We enjoyed the spiritual feast.
-My father, Ferd Roberson, underwent an operation recently, but is recovering nicely.
+March 27, Brethren Byron Kramer 11:1). and Wilson Burnell and families were with us for Myworship.
+We enjoyed the spiritual feast. father, Ferd Roberson, underwent an operation recently, but is recovering nicely.
 We appreciate the kindness of the Flemington brethren in the financial help.
 Brethren, help our colored brethren in Tenn., near Lawrenceburg.
 Pray for us.

 E. H. Miller, LaGrange, Ga., April 15.-The church here is still doing fine.
 I have baptized five in the last few weeks, two of whom were husband and wife, 72 and 68 years of age.
 They left the Baptists and were baptized into Christ, in His name, for the remission of sins (Acts 2:38; 19:1-5).
 The S. S. brethren in this town have challenged us for a discussion on the cups, classes, and women teachers.
 I suggested that we use local talent (I meet their local preacher), but they wanted to send away for a preacher, hence we agreed to this.
 They are selecting Bro.
 W. A. Black, of Ala.
 City, Ala., and we have written Bro.
 Ervin Waters to meet him.
 The date has not been fixed yet.
-Watch the OPA for the announce-We would like to have it in the early summent. mer.
+Watch the OPA for the announcement.
+We would like to have it in the early summer.